mechunderlyingbehavior/locomotion/README.md

 Do you want the distance table to be square instead of upper triangular? [y/n] n
 ```

-To calculate the intra-individual variation in BDD for each animal in a
+To calculate the Intra-Individual Behavioral Distortion Distance (IIBDD) for each animal in a
 specified info sheet, one can run a script like the following:

 ```python